gfruci/checkouttools/local_environment/README.md

 ### Windows pre-requirements

 To facilitate the maintainance, there is a single (_bash_) script to set up the environment.

-To run it on Windows, *Git BASH* can be used (https://gitforwindows.org/)
+To run it on Windows, *Git BASH* is strongly recommended.
+It can be downloaded form https://gitforwindows.org/.

+During the installation few setup choice have to made.
+If you're not sure what to select, keep the default choice.

 ### Install Docker CE (Mac/Win)